eclipse-openj9/openj9-docs/docs/index.md

 OpenJ9 is configured to start with a set of default options that provide the optimal runtime environment for Java applications with typical workloads.
 However, if your application is atypical, you can improve performance by tuning the OpenJ9 VM.
 You can also improve performance by enabling hardware features or using specific APIs in your application code.
 Click the links to learn more about the following options:

 Choosing a garbage collection policy
 : J9 includes several garbage collection policies.
-To learn more about these policies and the types of application workload that can benefit from them, see [Specifying a garbage collection policy](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_gc_specify.html).
+To learn more about these policies and the types of application workload that can benefit from them, see [Garbage Collection](gc.md).

 Improving startup times with class data sharing
 : You can share class data between running VMs, which can reduce the startup time for a VM once the cache has been created.
-For more information, see [Class data sharing between VMs](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_intro.html).
+For more information, see [Class Data Sharing](shrc.md).